Published in Criminal Law on May 21, 2019.

 Talk to an Indianapolis Criminal Defense Attorney

 Ideally, you don’t want to be caught violating probation.
 At the very least, it leaves you at the mercy of the court and at the most, it can force you to serve unnecessary time.
-If you are charged with violating probation, have an attorney on your side who knows the prosecutors, the judge, and can effectively argue on your behalf will produce far better results than going it alone.
+If you are charged with violating a probation sentence, have an attorney on your side who knows the prosecutors, the judge, and can effectively argue on your behalf will produce far better results than going it alone.

 The criminal defense attorneys at Eskew Law have managed several cases just like yours.
 If you’ve been charged with a probation violation, give us a call or contact us online and we can begin discussing your options today.